Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabaseVersion.md

 19c
 ```

-Gets a list of the Autonomous Database Versions by location.
+Get a list of the Autonomous Database Versions by location.
-For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseVersion`
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseVersion`.

 ## PARAMETERS